Doreen Canaday Spitzer Papers

 Information about Access: The collection is available for research (with some restrictions)

-Cite as: American School of Classical Studies at Athens, Archives, Doreen Canaday Spitzer (Αμερικανική Σχολή Κλασικών Σπουδών στην Αθήνα, Αρχείο Doreen Canaday Spitzer)
+Cite as: American School of Classical Studies at Athens, Archives, Doreen Canaday Spitzer Papers (Αμερικανική Σχολή Κλασικών Σπουδών στην Αθήνα, Αρχείο Doreen Canaday Spitzer)

 Notes: The collection was processed by Lizabeth Ward Papageorgiou.